MoeBuTa/moebuta.github.io/_posts/2023/2023-09-19-jekyll-notes.md

 ---
 title: "Jekyll Notes"
 tags: Jekyll
-categories: Programming
+categories: Tech
 ---

-A note for recording useful commands and concepts of Jekyll during learning and developing this website.
+A note for writing down useful commands and concepts of Jekyll during the development of this website.
+Might continuously update it...

 ## Some useful commands